csheung/Practicum_File_Storage_System/readme.md

 ## Overview

-The server application monitors the USB devices and performs synchronization tasks based on the client's commands.
-The client can send commands to the server to trigger various synchronization tasks, such as scanning the USB devices, synchronizing files and directories, and creating new files or directories in the USB devices.<br>
+The server application monitors the USB devices and performs file management and synchronization tasks based on the client's commands.
+The client can send commands to the server to trigger various tasks, such as getting files, querying file information, creating directories, uploading files, and deleting files or directories on the remote file system.
+Additionally, the server maintains a simple mirrored file system that writes information to two USB devices simultaneously.<br>

-The server uses a multi-threaded approach to handle multiple clients simultaneously, providing efficient and scalable synchronization services.<br>
+The server uses a multi-threaded approach to handle multiple clients simultaneously, providing efficient and scalable file management and synchronization services.<br>

 ## Features
 - Scan connected USB devices<br>